tfpf/graph-plot/README.md

 ### Using a Built-in Font
 You have a choice of fonts available out of the box.
 My suggestion is to use a serif font.
+To do so, modify the file `dandy.mplstyle` like this.
 (Once again, only the relevant lines are shown.)
 ```python
 ...
 font.family: serif